xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/syncfile/syncfile_synclist_file.rst

        /home/mikev/* -> /home/mikev/

-Note: Don't try to sync files to the read only directory on the target node.
+.. note:: Don't try to sync files to the read only directory on the target node.

 An example of synclist file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~